Digitization of Scalar Fields for Quantum Computing: 1+1 Dimensional Scalar Field Theory

-Table~\ref{tab:phiphip1circuitBasisComparelam32} shows the nature and number of operators associated with the additional $\bar\phi(x) \bar\phi( x+1)$ operator in the $1+1$-dimensional Hamiltonian resulting from the finite-difference spatial gradient operator $\phi \nabla_a^2 \phi$.
-These operators are in addition to those resulting from action on the individual sites that have been determined in previous sections of this paper (along with gate counts).
+When implementing the gradient operator as a finite difference, there is only one set of operators $\bar{\phi}(x) \bar{\phi}(x+1)$ acting between the spatial sites that need be additionally considered.
+Table~\ref{tab:phiphip1circuitBasisComparelam32} shows the nature and number of pauli terms associated with this additional operator in the $1+1$-dimensional Hamiltonian\footnote{These gate counts are in addition to those resulting from action on the individual sites that have been determined in previous sections of this paper.}.
+In this 1+1-dimensional system, the coefficient of the mass term in field space is modified by two of the terms in the $\phi \nabla_a^2 \phi$ operator, but the operator structure is unaltered.
+As mentioned above, the quantum resources calculated in this paper may be easily combined to determine the requirements for larger lattices in $d$-dimensions, for example

-Even for the smallest number of qubits per spatial site, the JLP basis requires less resources to implement the $\phi \nabla_a^2 \phi$ operator.
-The action of the $1+1$ dimensional Hamiltonian is, therefore, similar to acting with the $0+1$ dimensional Hamiltonian.
-The coefficients of the operators in field space are modified by two of the terms in the $\phi \nabla_a^2 \phi$ operator, but their structure is unaltered.
-In addition, there is a new set of operators acting between the spatial sites, which are quantified in Table~\ref{tab:phiphip1circuitBasisComparelam32}.
-When implementing the gradient operator as a finite difference, the nearest-neighbor interactions between sites in the JLP digitization requires all $n_Q^2$ 2-body operators that can be created between the two site registers.
+expresses the total number of CNOT gates required to evolve the field across a lattice with CNOT$_{\text{1-site}}(n_Q)$ extracted from Tables~\ref{tab:HOcircuitBasisCompare} or~\ref{tab:HOcircuitBasisComparelam32} for the free or self-interacting fields, respectively, CNOT$_{\bar{\phi}(x) \bar{\phi}(x+1)}(n_Q)$ extracted from Table~\ref{tab:phiphip1circuitBasisComparelam32}, $n_Q$ the number of qubits used to digitize the field at each site, $d$ the dimensionality of space, $L$ the spatial extent in each dimension, and $a$ the lattice spacing in each dimension.
+The nearest-neighbor interactions between sites in the JLP digitization requires all $n_Q^2$ 2-body operators that can be created between the two site registers.
 This is contrasted by the HO basis where operators between the two site registers are not limited to 2-body qubit interactions, but require tensor product Pauli operators acting on up to all $2n_Q$ qubits.
-The disparity in CNOT requirements between these two choices of field digitization being dramatic even at small values of $n_Q$ emphasizes the importance of an application's physical representation onto qubit degrees of freedom in quantification of its required quantum resources.
+Because of this dramatic difference in the structure of necessary operators, even for the smallest number of qubits per spatial site, the JLP basis requires fewer resources to implement the $\phi \nabla_a^2 \phi$ operator---emphasizing the importance of an application's physical representation onto qubit degrees of freedom in quantification of its required quantum resources.